What we do

 The report on this work, along with reports on all fieldwork completed by the AA project, is available at www.altogetherarchaeology.org

 Which areas are included?

-This project covers about 650 sq kms in the eastern North Pennines (it is hoped that a second project covering western areas including the Eden Valley will follow).
+This project covered about 650 sq kms in the eastern North Pennines.

 1. Upper Derwent Valley (October – December 2016)

 2. Upper Weardale (December 2016 – March 2017)

 How to get involved

 The Upper Derwent survey team is already in place and work is underway, but participation in the Weardale and Teesdale surveys is still open to everyone.
 All that is required is access to a computer and the internet, coupled with an interest in the past and enthusiasm for making new discoveries.
 All participants should attend a two-hour practical training workshop, at which Paul Frodsham and Stewart Ainsworth, from Channel 4’s Time Team, will explain the basics of LiDAR and how to use it for archaeological survey.
 After this you will be sent a project manual, together with your own LiDAR maps by email, to study in your own time in the comfort of your own home.These maps will not previously have been looked at by anyone else, so there is a real chance that you could make some exciting discoveries